jupdike/mysh/README.md

 # Python3 / mython3 / mip3

-After you install Python3 with Homebrew on a frehs install of macOS, trying to use pip3 results in an error like this:
+After you install Python3 with Homebrew on a fresh install of macOS, trying to use pip3 results in an error like this:

 ```